hswolff/website/_posts/2016/2016-06-28-react-native.md

 title: React Native
 slug: react-native
 date: 2016-06-29T01:14:36.432Z
+category: code
 tags:
   - react
   - react-native
-- javascript
 ---

 A couple of months ago I wrote a [React Native](http://facebook.github.io/react-native/) application, the new [Chartbeat iOS App](http://blog.chartbeat.com/2016/04/07/say-hello-to-the-all-new-chartbeat-ios-app/).
 It was a great experience.
 I got to learn a lot about React Native and was able to create and launch an app.
 If there's anything I like more than writing software, it's releasing it.